graphql/graphql-spec/spec/Section 5 -- Validation.md

 Fragments must be specified on types that exist in the schema.
 This applies for both named and inline fragments.
-If they are not defined in the schema, the request does not validate.
+If they are not defined in the schema, the fragment is invalid.

 For example the following fragments are valid: